-Here are ten tips when visiting Alaska that we find important that aren’t talked about a lot.
+Here are ten tips when visiting Alaska that I find important and that aren’t talked about a lot.

 First on my list is the debate as to whether you should carry spare tires and spare fuel.
 I cringe every time I read something on the internet (or in-person) that advises people not to have a spare tire or extra fuel when visiting Alaska.

-We carry a spare and a repair kit, and we live here!
-We also keep our tanks topped off as well!
-We do not live in the city, so there is no fuel stop on every corner.
+I carry a spare and a repair kit, and I live here!
+I also keep my tank topped off as well!
+I don’t live in the city, so there is no fuel stop on every corner.
 Now don’t get me wrong, you don’t have to stock up like the apocalypse is coming, but at least play it safe!

 When we moved up here, we had been told by a family member who lived in Alaska and traveled the Alcan (The Alaska Highway) many, many times to keep our tanks topped off and have a couple of extra gas and diesel cans.
 So, we did.
 (We drove two vehicles up, one gas and one diesel) That particular summer, many places were open along the Alcan.
 We never had to use spare gas, diesel, or spare tires.
 Our tanks never dropped below half.
-The first time we drove the Alcan was also the week of Independence Day and Canada Day.
+The first time we drove the Alcan was also the week of Independence Day and Canada Day so lots of things were open for the season.

 It is not unusual in rural Alaska to go up to a store that you know is supposed to be open and find a sign in the window that reads, “gone fishing, be back soon.”
 Sometimes people are shorthanded, and they have to do this so they can get their freezers full for winter, and there is only a short window to do that.